yypy22/yypy22/README.md

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.

 ## Achievements
-👑 Passed mid-term evaluation of Google Summer of Code 2023 on NLP
+👑 Completed Google Summer of Code 2023 on NLP

 👑 Kaggle Silver medal solo with table data competition